-Indicator 1.4.1 Proportion of identified sites with implemented management strategies.
-Indicator Statement(s) 8 - Percent of forest management activities consistent with management strategies for sites of biological significance (CI - 1.4.1) Element(s) 1.4 Protected Areas and Sites of Special Biological and Cultural Significance Value(s) and Objective(s) Value 1.1: Biological and cultural richness and its associated values are sustained within the DFA.
-Objective 1.4: Biological and culturally significant areas are identified and management strategies appropriate to their long-term maintenance are implemented.
-Background and Description While ecosystem conservation is the coarse-filter approach to biodiversity management, species diversity is the fine-filter approach.
+Indicator Statement(s) 8 - Percent of forest management activities consistent with management strategies for sites of biological and geological significance (CI - 1.4.1) Target 100% conformance with management strategies.
+Basis for the Target Legal obligations and use of best available information.
+Variance 0% Background and Description While ecosystem conservation is the coarse-filter approach to biodiversity management, species diversity is the fine-filter approach.
 For most species, forest managers can influence habitat only, not species populations.
 To account for unique features in the DFA that are important for biodiversity and habitat protection.
-This indicator looks at the proper execution of operational plans where those plans contain management strategies for sites of biological significance.
-Canfor participates in higher level and strategic planning that has helped delineate a series of protected areas (e.g., parks, ecological reserves).
+This indicator looks at the proper execution of operational plans where those plans contain management strategies for sites of biological or geological significance.
+Canfor participates in higher level and strategic planning that has helped delineate a series of protected areas (e.g., parks, ecological reserves, geological).
 This achieved the geographic and ecological goals of provincial Protected Areas Strategies (PAS), providing representation of the cross-section of ecosystems and of old forest attributes.
 Ecosystems of special biological significance have generally been given a high priority for inclusion in the protected area strategy.
 Timber harvesting, mining and hydroelectric development are usually not permitted within protected areas and other resource development activities, such as grazing and commercial tourism development, are permitted only in specified areas and under strict guidelines.
-At the stand level, sites of biological significance can include fisheries sensitive features (e.g. waterfalls, staging area, spawning area); significant mineral licks and wallows; bird stick nests (e.g. Bald Eagle, Osprey, Great Blue Heron, Goshawk); bat hibernating and roosting areas; dens (e.g. bear, fisher, wolverine); hot springs; goat cliff and avalanche chutes.
-Unique areas of biological significance are identified in the field during the planning phase and are managed through avoidance (either by relocating the road and/or harvest area or by protecting it with a wildlife tree retention area) or using an appropriate conservation management strategy such as timing of harvest.
-Canfor includes commitments in site/logging plans to ensure activities do not comprimise these sites of biological significance.
+At the stand level, sites of biological significance can include fisheries sensitive features (e.g. waterfalls, staging area, spawning area); significant mineral licks and wallows; bird stick nests (e.g. Bald Eagle, Osprey, Great Blue Heron, Goshawk); wetlands for wildlife habitat; bat hibernating and roosting areas; dens (e.g. bear, fisher, wolverine); hot springs; goat cliff and avalanche chutes.
+Unique areas of biological and geological significance are identified in the field during the planning phase and are managed through avoidance (either by relocating the road and/or harvest area or by protecting it with a wildlife tree retention area or riparian management area) or using an appropriate conservation management strategy such as timing of harvest.
+Canfor includes commitments in site/logging plans to ensure activities do not comprimise these sites of biological or geological significance.
 Strategy Government's policy and legally established framework for the protection of biodiversity values and species at risk under provincial and federal legislation includes the establishment of parks and protected areas, as well as the protection of biodiversity, riparian and aquatic habitats, old-growth forests, ungulate winter range, specific wildlife features and the habitat for listed species at risk.
 Canfor accesses available spatial data layers such as parks and protected areas, ungulate winter ranges etc. in their development planning efforts.
 Non-spatial information pertaining to unique riparian, wildlife or geological features identified in the Vanderhoof LRMP are also considered when planning development activities.
 Where applicable, this information is brought forward into operational plans to ensure roads and harvest activities do not compromise protected areas or sites of biological significance.
 Management strategies might include plans for road deactivation or rehabilitation, additional dispersed retention or a unique silviculture regime.
 Operational plans are then properly executed to provide desired results.
 Post-harvest evaluations and other applicable post activity forms (e.g., road construction or site preparation) assess plan conformance.
-Specific strategies that may be employed to achieve the objective are: Sites of Biological significance: Include training related to the identification and management of sites of biological significance with associated species at risk training provided for employees and contractors who require it; Adherence to strategic level plans such as LRMP's that may identify local sites of biological significance; Adherence to FRPA and associated regulations (e.g., UWR's & WHMA's); Developing & implementing best management practices (eg snags, overstory trees, CWD); and Harvest avoidance and/or incorporation of unique features within retention areas (e.g., ecological reserves, avalanche chutes, mineral licks, denning sites).
-Protected areas: Pre-harvest status checks to ensure no encroachment on legal and draft protected areas or reserves; and Appropriate strategies are prescribed for development activities in close proximity to protected areas (e.g. no harvest buffers, timing of harvest, road deactivation, etc.) Current Status The current status for this indicator is 100% for the 2013/14 reporting period.
-Forecast Qualitatitve Forecast: Protected areas and unique sites of biological significance are maintained in the DFA.
-Target 100% conformance with management strategies.
-Basis for the Target Legal obligations and use of best available information.
-Monitoring & Measurement Periodic Monitoring & Measurement Annual Annually report the percentage of instances where post-harvest conditions (or other applicable forest activities) are consistent with plan commitments to manage for Sites of Biological Significance.
-Variance 0%